gengwg/cheatsheets/systemd.md

 `Running` means it's actually running right now, but if it's not enabled, it won't restart when you reboot.

+### Using systemd drop-in units

+There are two methods of overriding default Container Linux settings in unit files:

+- copying the unit file from /usr/lib64/systemd/system to /etc/systemd/system and modifying the chosen settings.
+- Alternatively, one can create a directory named unit.d within /etc/systemd/system and place a drop-in file overwrite.conf there that only changes the specific settings one is interested in.
+    * Note that multiple such drop-in files are read if present.

 ## Configuring systemd user timer

 https://www.xf.is/2020/06/27/configuring-systemd-user-timer/